p-selivanov/quantum/README.md

 # Quantum

-Quantum is an experimental PoC project.
+Quantum is a proof of concept project.
 It evaluates a few approaches to microservices design.

-The system imitates an imaginary investment bank that is unrealistically profitable.
+The system imitates an imaginary bank.
 Any user can register and deposit some funds.
 The bank then calculates extremely generous interest on the deposit: 0.1% every 2 minutes.
 The user may check his balance and withdraw the money any time.

 It is expected that the system will have extremelly high number of new registrations, deposits and withdraws.